danielafeitosa/scrapele/README.md

 Syntax: in Ruby command prompt, type:

-result.rb XX
+result.rb X

-Where XX is district number in tables_all
+Where X is district number in tables_all and district > 2.

+If no parameter given, it will scrap all districts.

+For district 2, Buenos Aires